-The back is an intricate structure consisting of bones, muscles, tendons, ligaments and disks.
+The back is an intricate structure consisting of bones, muscles, tendons, ligaments, and discs.
 Back pain can be caused by problems affecting any of these structures.
 Sometimes it is difficult to diagnose a cause for back pain.

 Most common forms of back pain:

-These may be caused by heavy lifting or sudden movement.
-Very often a muscle spasm is the cause of back pain.
-Any strain may be caused or aggravated by external pathogens such as wind and cold.
-Chinese Medicine states that these are problems of Qi flow or energy flow (as opposed to problems with structure)
+These may be caused by heavy lifting or sudden movements.
+A muscle spasm is very often the cause of back pain.
+Any strain may be caused or aggravated by external pathogens, such as wind and cold.
+Chinese Medicine states that these are problems related to the flow of qi (energy) as opposed to structural issues.

 2. Problems with structure:

-Bulging or ruptured disk.
-The disks form a cushion between the vertebrae of the spine.
-The exterior of the disks are composed of a tough, fibrous material and a soft pulpous core.
-Sometimes a weakness in the fibrous wall causes the disk to bulge, or a slit occurs in the fibrous exterior and the soft material inside the disk is squeezed out and may press on a nerve.
-However, many people show herniated or bulging disks on MRI examination, yet do not experience any pain.
+Bulging or ruptured disc.
+The discs form a cushion between the vertebrae of the spine.
+The exterior of the discs are composed of a tough, fibrous material surrounding a soft, pulpous core.
+Sometimes a weakness in the fibrous wall causes the disc to bulge, or a slit occurs in the fibrous exterior and the soft material inside the disc is squeezed out which may then press on a nerve.
+However, many people who show herniated or bulging discs on MRI examination do not experience any pain.

 Sciatica.
-If a muscle spasm, arthritic changes or a herniated disk presses on the main nerve that travels down the leg, it can cause sciatica, a sharp, shooting pain radiating to the buttock and back of the leg.
+If a muscle spasm, arthritic changes, or a herniated disc presses on the main nerve that travels down the leg, it can cause sciatica - a sharp, shooting pain that radiates to the buttock and down the back of the leg.

 Arthritis.
-Any joint in the body may be affected by osteoarthritis, but the lower back, hips, knees and hands are the most common sites for arthritic changes.
-In some cases, bone spurs from arthritis can cause a narrowing in the space around the central or peripheral spinal canals, referred to as spinal stenosis.
+Any joint in the body may be affected by osteoarthritis but the lower back, hips, knees, and hands are the most common sites for arthritic changes.
+In some cases, bone spurs from arthritis can cause a narrowing in the space around the central or peripheral spinal canals which is referred to as spinal stenosis.